Water Quality – UPDATE

 Drinking Water Access

-For added protection on campus, water fountains are filtered with a Granular Activated Carbon (GAC)-10 model filters.
+Untreated potable water on campus (tap water) has been listed as ‘good.’
+For added protection on campus, many water fountains are filtered with a Granular Activated Carbon (GAC)-10 model filters.
 The filter reduces unwanted taste, colour and chlorine from the water.
-The GAC-10 is tested and certified by the National Science Foundation (NSF).
 The yellow “This Fountain is Filtered” sign has been placed above all fountains that are filtered with GAC-10 filters.

 Funded by the Students’ Union, Facilities Management, the Sustainability office, and Health and Wellness, alternate water purification systems are available at kiosks in every major building on campus.
-There is a kiosk located in The Hangar (G121) that has been funded by Athletics & Recreation.
+There is also a kiosk located in The Hangar (G121) that has been funded by Athletics & Recreation.
 There are no kiosks in the University House (aka Platypus House).
-All water bottles are welcome.

-Tap water in the Residences is not filtered.
+Tap water in the Residences is fed from GEID and is listed as ‘Good.’
+It is not subsequently filtered.
 There are kiosks in the Cassiar, Similkameen, Purcell, Nicola, Kalamalka, Valhalla, and Monashee residences.
 Personal water filtration systems and bottled water is available at the Monashee Hot Spot Store.

 Drinking water for the UBC Okanagan campus comes from Glenmore Ellison Irrigation District (GEID).
 The GEID is an independent Public Water Utility and is one of five water suppliers in the City of Kelowna.